vanilsonReepson/heroku-buildpack-casperjs/README.md

     $ echo https://github.com/leesei/heroku-buildpack-casperjs.git > .buildpacks

     # echo [other buildpack] >> .buildpacks
     # `git add` your files

     $ git push heroku master

+You can also login to the herokuapp and execute `phantomjs` and `casperjs`:

+    $ heroku run bash
+    Running `bash` attached to terminal... up, run.2587 Add phantomjs/casperjs paths ...
+    ~ $ casperjs